Heart Valve Replacement and Repair: Procedures and Recovery in Canada

 Recovery

-After the surgery, the patient is moved to the intensive care unit where they are monitored very closely.
+After the heart valve replacement and repair surgery in Canada, the patient is moved to the intensive care unit where they are monitored very closely.
 After one or two days, they are then moved to a more general ward, where they recover for about a week or more depending on the surgery they had.
 The patient is hooked up to special machines that will monitor their heart rate, blood pressure and other vital parameters.
 They will also have drainage tubes to help remove the buildup of fluids in the cardiac area.
 The patient may feel fatigued for the first few weeks after the surgery; the area may be swollen or painful for that period.
 These symptoms will disappear after a month or two.

 The patient is advised against stressing themselves for at least six weeks after the surgery.
 It is also crucial that they get enough rest during the recovery, are active and eat very nutritious heart-friendly meals.
 They are instructed to quit smoking, tobacco intake, and drinking.
 The cardiac rehabilitation program is also recommended for patients as it will help them recover faster and better.
 This is where a team of healthcare professionals provide support, help guide and give tips to the patient on what to do, what to eat and what to give up so that their recovery period progresses smoothly.